Greener

 Related projects

 In early 2024 voluntary groups in Mole Valley had the opportunity to express interest in applying for funding for community gardens through the government’s UK Shared Prosperity Fund.
-The window for expressions of interest has now closed.
+Across Summer and into the Autumn of 2024, community garden volunteering days took place at Fairfield Herb Garden and a team of volunteers have been recruited for a new community garden installation in Pippbrook’s grounds.

 We have declared a Climate Emergency in 2019 and pledged to work towards making our operations carbon neutral.
 In October 2020 we produced our Climate Change Strategy based on the following strategic objectives: